 To learn more about the power of branded content, its best practices, and how to develop and manage branded content partnerships, read Pressboard’s complete guide to branded content.

-Pressboard, a new addition to impact.com, is the branded content analytics platform that facilitates all kinds of branded content partnerships.
+Pressboard by impact.com—part of the impact.com for Publishers suite—is the branded content analytics platform that facilitates all kinds of branded content partnerships.